 Parents Need to Know

-Because the film features popular actresses like Angelina Jolie, Brittany Murphy, and Winona Ryder, kids will probably be familiar with this film and want to see it -- particularly because it's the movie that made Jolie a star.
-Yet it contains such serious subject matter --including incest, suicide, and drug abuse, to name a few -- that parents should consider either watching it with younger teens or limiting it to older teens.
-It's definitely not appropriate for younger viewers.
+Because the film features popular actresses like Ryder and Angelina Jolie, kids may already be familiar with it and want to see it -- particularly because it's the movie that made Jolie a star.
+Yet it deals with such serious subject matter -- incest, suicide, drug abuse, and more -- that caregivers should consider whether it's appropriate for their kids.